difiore/Intro_to_R_Reader/_book/01_Introduction_to_R.md

 <img src="01_Introduction_to_R_files/figure-html/unnamed-chunk-35-1.png" width="672" />

-So we can see that, by log-transforming our variables, we get a linear transformation.
+So we can see that, by log-transforming our variables, we get a linear-looking relationship in our data.

 Now, I'm personally not a fan of log graphs - [and you shouldn't be, either](https://www.researchgate.net/publication/326450797_Logarithmic_scales_in_ecological_data_presentation_may_cause_misinterpretation).
 But you'll sometimes have data that can't be properly explained without logarithims - or advisors who won't listen to reason.
 As such, it's worth knowing how to make R plot things exactly as you want it to.